OS X Lion: New or changed features

 Some new features were announced at the "Back to the Mac" keynote in October 2010, and the Apple website was updated in February 2011 with more details.
 Other features were announced at the WWDC 2011 keynote or on Apple's OS X Lion Web site after the keynote.
-Apple states that there are over 250 new or changed features in Lion, including:
+Apple stated that there were over 250 new or changed features in Lion, including: